floppypanda/passwordhashingservice/README.md

 sudo docker run --publish [PORT]:8080 --name pwdhashservice --rm pwdhashservice
 ```
 Where PORT represents the port that the Docker container will expose so that the underlying server can listen for and respond to connections.

-If you would like to terminate the container simply executed the following command:
+If you would like to terminate the container simply execute the following command:
 ```
 docker stop pwdhashservice
 ```